 A contention-resolution protocol specifies, for each pair of an edge e and a time step, which packet among those waiting at the tail of edge e will be moved along edge e.
 A greedy contention-resolution protocol always specifies some packet to move along edge e if there are packets waiting to use edge e.
-In this work, we restrict attention to deterministic, greedy contention-resolution protocols, such as LIS (Longest-in-System) where priority is given to the packets that have been for the longest amount of time in the network.
 All these contention-resolution protocols require some tie-breaking rule in order to be unambiguously defined.
 In this work, whenever we are proving a positive result, we assume that the adversary can break the tie arbitrarily; for proving a negative result, we can assume any well-determined tie breaking rule for the adversary.
+For simplicity, and in a way similar to that in [1] and in works following it, we omit floors and ceilings from our analysis, and we sometimes count time steps and packets only roughly.
+This may only result to loosing small additive constants, while it implies a gain in clarity.